Microsoft/azure-docs.cs-cz/articles/app-service/containers/tutorial-php-mysql-app.md

 [!INCLUDE [Access diagnostic logs](../../../includes/app-service-web-logs-access-no-h.md)]

-## <a name="manage-the-azure-app"></a>Správa aplikace Azure
+## <a name="manage-the-azure-app"></a>Manage the Azure app

-Přejděte [webu Azure portal](https://portal.azure.com) ke správě aplikace, které jste vytvořili.
+Go to the [Azure portal](https://portal.azure.com) to manage the app you created.

-V levé nabídce klikněte na tlačítko **App Services**a pak klikněte na název aplikace Azure.
+From the left menu, click **App Services**, and then click the name of your Azure app.

 ![Přechod do aplikace Azure na portálu](./media/tutorial-php-mysql-app/access-portal.png)

-Se zobrazí stránka s přehledem vaší aplikace.
+You see your app's Overview page.
 Tady můžete provádět základní úkoly správy, jako je zastavení, spuštění, restartování, procházení a odstranění.

 Levá nabídka obsahuje stránky pro konfiguraci vaší aplikace.